Behavior-Based "Bottom-Up" Robots

 Behavior-based robotics is a style of robotics in which robots are programmed with many independent behaviors that are coupled together to produce coordinated action.
 The field developed in response to the shortcomings of traditional artificial intelligence (AI); robots were slow and had trouble operating in complex environments because robots had to plan out all of their actions based on internal world models.
 The mantra of behavior based robotics, written first by field founder Rodney Brooks, is “the world is its own best model.”
 In other words, behavior based approaches don’t even attempt to produce an internal “representation” of the world.
 Instead the relevant information is in the world itself.
 A second pillar of the behavior based approach is that complex behaviors are often broken down into many individual behaviors.
 Rather than having one complicated behavior that completes a particular task, behavior based robots typically have many individual behaviors that, when organized together, will accomplish the task.
 This strategy leads to robots that gracefully degrade when they make an error; often the error only affects one of the individual behaviors, and the rest can proceed.
 Learn more about two of the pioneers in this field of robotics:

-You will be introduced to behavior-based robotics through two virtual robotics labs.
-The first lab is set in a hospital.
+Your next task is to learn about how behavior-based robots are employed in hospitals.
 There are currently hospitals that use robots as a kind of delivery truck -- to deliver medicines, surgical equipment, food, or anything else that needs to be moved from one location in a hospital to another.
-Your task will be to design a hierarchy that will successfully navigate the robot through the hospital and into the room with the patient who needs medication.
-Good luck!
+Watch these robots and consider how you might design them to function as they do.

-If you have completed the "Hospital Task" it is time to move on to your next challenge.
-Your next job is to observe the behavior of a complex robot and attempt to discover the correct "hierarchy" of behaviors that causes the robot to behave in the way it does.
+It is now time to program a robot yourself.
+You will first observe the behavior of a complex robot and attempt to discover the correct "hierarchy" of behaviors that causes the robot to behave in the way it does.
 Then your job is to program that hierarchy into a robot and see if it behaves the way you predicted it would.
 Enjoy!

 Congratulations!!
 You have finished both of the behavior-based virtual labs and now you have completed all elements of The Mind Project's "Comprehensive Robotics Module" except for one final task where you will be asked to reflect upon the significance of what you have learned about robots.
 You will be asked to consider the question: Is the intelligence that human beings possess more "top-down" or "bottom-up"?
 Why do you think so.
 Let's consider . . .